 We want broadcasters to better reflect the nation and the increasing numbers of women in professional positions and to provide more positive role models for young women.
 30 percent is a realistic target and without it, broadcasters will only pay lip service to equality and nothing will change.

-Listen to a podcast of the full event, produced by Claire Colley.
+Listen to a recording of the full event, produced by Claire Colley:

 Speaker timings for the full event podcast: